seanwhs/Tutorials/Security/Privacy-Engineering/7-Incident-Response-and-Operations.md

 - Trigger export → Valid ZIP
 - Simulate deletion → Data removed safely

----

-**🎉 Full Series Complete!**

-You have successfully built **MindfulLog** — a production-grade, privacy-first mental health journaling application where safe behavior is the *only* behavior.

-**What You Now Have**:
-- Complete working codebase
-- Strong encryption
-- User rights (export + deletion)
-- Consent system
-- Automated privacy checks
-- Documentation & playbooks

 Deploy it, extend it, and be proud of the privacy engineering mindset you've developed.

 **Thank you for following the entire series.**